 - 1 teaspoon oregano

-- 4 cups chicken broth
+- 4 cups low sodium chicken or beef broth

-- 1 (14.5 ounce) can diced tomatoes
+- 14.5 ounce can diced tomatoes

 - 1 cup milk

-- 1/4 cup all-purpose flour
+- ¼ cup all-purpose flour

 - 1 cup frozen corn

-- 1 (15 ounce) can black beans, rinsed and drained
+- 15 ounce can black beans, rinsed and drained

-- 1/4 cup chopped fresh cilantro
+- ¼ cup chopped fresh cilantro

-- Grated Monterey Jack cheese, for garnish
+- grated Monterey Jack cheese, for garnish

-- Generously coat the bottom of a large pot or Dutch oven with olive oil and place over medium heat.
-Add diced onion, carrot, and celery.
+- Generously coat the bottom of a large pot or Dutch oven with olive oil and place it over MEDIUM heat.
+Add the diced onion, carrot, and celery.
 Cook and stir for about 5 minutes or until vegetables have softened a bit.
-Add diced green chiles, garlic, salt, pepper, chili powder, cumin, and oregano.
+Add the diced green chiles, garlic, salt, pepper, chili powder, cumin, and oregano.
 Cook and stir for another minute or two.

 - Add the frozen corn, black beans, and turkey.
 Stir to combine.
-When the mixture just barely comes to a low boil, reduce heat to low and allow to simmer for about 5 minutes.
+When the mixture just barely comes to a low boil, reduce the heat to LOW and allow the soup to simmer for about 5 minutes.
 Add the cilantro and stir to combine.

-- Garnish individual servings with Monterey jack cheese.
-Serve hot.
+- Serve hot.
+Garnish individual servings with Monterey jack cheese.